balance-platform/ex_pression/README.md

 defmodule MyFunctions do
   # use $ special symbol in expressions
   def handle_special("$", date_str), do: Date.from_iso8601!(date_str)
-  # Use diff function in expresions
+  # Use diff function in expressions
   def diff(date_1, date_2), do: Date.diff(date_1, date_2)
 end